Japan America Society of Chicago Highlights Over the Years:

 2006-2007: Glenn Tilton, Chairman & CEO, United Airlines

-2008-Present: Michael H. Moskow, Vice Chairman & Senior Fellow on the Global Economy, The Chicago Council n Global Affairs
+2008-Present: The Honorable Michael H. Moskow, Vice Chairman & Senior Fellow on the Global Economy, The Chicago Council on Global Affairs

 1969: Mr. Kayoshi Togasaki, President of Rotary International